openedx/enterprise-catalog/docs/decentralized_devstack_workflows.rst

 Prerequisites: You have toggled to enterprise_catalog's DD(if not, see instructions above)

-..
-Warning:: This will irreversibly remove all decentralized devstack related containers, networks, and volumes.
+.. warning:: This will irreversibly remove all decentralized devstack related containers, networks, and volumes.

 1. run `docker-compose down -v`
 2. provision Decentralized devstack by running: `./decentralized_devstack/provision.sh`